 "My son Julien was diagnosed in 1996, he is now 30.
 His illness has turned my life upside-down.
 Thus, I decided to act and became involved with the DMD community.
 I stopped my professional activities– I have marketing/communication training, to focus on Duchenne Muscular Dystrophy treatment research.
 I was lucky to meet other parents driven by the same will to get things moving and researchers as well as doctors engaged in the struggle against this disease.
 Together, we embarked on this adventure by engaging ourselves on a promising new therapeutic path: exon skipping."

-Co-founder and financial manager of SQY Therapeutics, administrator of Synthena
+Co-founder and President of SQY Therapeutics

 "My son Adrien is now 22 and his physical frailties are more and more handicapping.
 As parents, we owe ourselves to find solutions against the disease.
 Shares being my driving force, I used my accounting and risk capital skills to act.
 The promising results are exciting and I foresee great improvements in the quality of life of boys afflicted by Duchenne Muscular Dystrophy and without doubt tomorrow in children afflicted by genetic pathologies."